Xsixteen/FuseOS/README.md

 The motivation for FuseOS is to play with some basic Operating System concepts

+Shoutout to https://littleosbook.github.io for a great reference guide.

 ### Current Support
 - Interrupts support
 - Keyboard drive written